alexfernandez/alexfernandez.github.io/2021/api-first.md

 and my offers would reach a broader audience.

-I asked Claudia if she had an open API, because we had not het partitioned and opened ours, but sadly she did not have it;
+I asked Claudia if she had an open API, because we had not yet partitioned and opened ours, but sadly she did not;
 so this particular integration will need to wait.
 How many similar opportunities are we missing?